seanharrington256/WildIris-Nanopore-Workflow/README.md

 module load gentools/1.0.0
 ```

 Note that `gentools` is not a single piece of software, it is an environment on WildIris that contains several different programs that we are using in this tutorial.
+If you are running through this on a different cluster or your own computer, you'll have to either load up multiple modules or install all of these programs into your own conda environment.